udhos/sqs-to-sns/v2/README.md

 That same accumulation logic is used twice: for the SNS Publish and for the SQS DeleteMessage.

-v2 automatically automatically sizes its goroutines.
+v2 automatically sizes its goroutines.

 v2 has several goroutines types: